Makinde Rescinds Decision On N 67bn Ibadan Circular Road Project | Leadership Newspaper

 Makinde Rescinds Decision On N 67bn Ibadan Circular Road Project

-Oyo State governor, Seyi Makinde, has rescinded his decision to stop-work on the Ibadan Circular Road project, allegedly awarded by the immediate past governor Senator Abiola Ajimoni at the cost of N67 billion.
+Oyo State governor, Seyi Makinde, has rescinded his decision to stop work on the Ibadan Circular Road project, allegedly awarded by the immediate past governor, Senator Abiola Ajimobi at the cost of N67 billion.

 The governor has therefore given May 2020 deadline to the company executing the project to deliver the project in line with the original three-year contract.

-The Chief Press Secretary to the Governor, Taiwo Adisa in a statement which was made available to journalists at the weekend in Ibadan, the Oyo State Capital, quoted the governor as saying the project must be delivered on schedule.
+The chief press secretary to the governor, Taiwo Adisa, in a statement made available to journalists at the weekend in Ibadan, quoted the governor as saying the project must be delivered on schedule.

 The governor had earlier issued a stop work order in respect of the construction of the Circular Road, off the Lagos/Ibadan Expressway, when he paid a visit to the site, expressing disappointment and dissatisfaction at the level of work done by the contractor, ENL Consortium Limited, saying he was unhappy and unimpressed with what he observed on the Lagos/Ibadan Expressway, when he paid a visit to the site, expressing disappointment and dissatisfaction at the level of work done by the contractor, ENL Consortium Limited.